jlandure/techio-carpaccio-programming/product.md

 The product must accept 3 inputs from the user:
 - How many items
 - Price per item
-- 2-letter state code
+- 2-letters state code

 The program have to output the total price.

-Give a discount base on the total price, add state tax based on the state and the discounted price.
+Give a discount base on the total price and don't forget to add the tax to the discounted price depending on the state tax rate.

 Here is the table of discount rate: